 *New Legislation SB 8* – Prorated Homestead Exemption – A person who acquires property after January 1st and has a current Texas ID or Texas Driver License matching property address, may qualify for a general residence homestead exemption for the applicable portion of that tax year, immediately upon owning and occupying the property as their principal residence, if the preceding owner did not receive the exemption for that tax year.
 A prorated homestead exemption is considered to have qualified for the homestead exemption as of January 1st of the following year.

 Over 65 or disability homestead exemption applications may be filed the year the applicant becomes 65 or meets the Social Security requirements for total disability.
 100% disabled veteran’s homestead exemption may be filed the year the veteran meets the requirements for the exemption.

 April 15 – Last day for business property owners to file renditions or request an extension to May 15.

 April 30 – Optional early deadline for filing protests to the Appraisal Review Board for residence homesteads; however, protests may be filed without penalty until May 15, or within 30 days of the date a notice of appraised value is mailed to the property owner.

 - Last day to apply for many types of exemptions.

 - Last day to apply for agricultural or wildlife productivity appraisal.

-May 31 – Deadline for filing protests to the Appraisal Review Board (or by the 30th day after a notice of appraised value is mailed to the property owner, whichever is later).
+May 15 – Deadline for filing protests to the Appraisal Review Board (or by the 30th day after a notice of appraised value is mailed to the property owner, whichever date is later.)